Dementia

 What is dementia?

 Dementia is not a single disease.
-It’s an overall term for a set of diseases and conditions characterized by a decline in memory, language and other thinking skills that impact everyday activities.
-These diseases are caused by damage to brain cells which interferes with the ability of those cells to communicate with each other.
-Symptoms start out slowly and gradually get worse.
-Dementia ranges in severity from the mildest stage, when it is just beginning to affect a person’s functioning, to the most severe stage, when the person must depend on others for activities of daily living.
+It’s an umbrella term for a set of diseases and conditions characterized by a decline in memory, language and other thinking skills that impact everyday activities, including Alzheimer’s Disease.
+These diseases are caused by damage to the brain cells, which interferes with the ability of those cells to communicate with each other.
+The symptoms of dementia start slowly, but over time, they will get worse.
+Dementia is not the same for everyone; it ranges in severity from the mildest stage, when it is just beginning to affect a person’s functioning, to the most severe stage, when the person must depend on others for activities of daily living.

-While sometimes it may seem so, it is not a given that everyone develops dementia as they age.
+Dementia is not curable, but symptoms can be managed with speech and language therapy.
+Constant Therapy has been shown to help people living with dementia maintain their cognitive and language skills longer than they would have without therapy.
+Not everyone develops dementia as they age.
 While dementia is more common with advanced age, it is not a normal part of aging.
 Many people live into their 90s and beyond without any signs of dementia.

 What are the different types of dementia?

-The National Institute on Aging estimates that 6 million Americans are living with some form of dementia.
+The National Institute on Aging estimates that 6 million Americans live with some form of dementia.
 The most common forms include:

 Additional detail on the multiple forms of dementia can be found here.